RetroDECK/ES-DE/USERGUIDE.md

 https://wiki.batocera.org/themes

-![alt text](images/es-de_ui_theme_support.png "ES-DE Theme Support") _An example of a modified version of the [Fundamental](https://github.com/G-rila/es-theme-fundamental) theme applied to ES-DE._
+![alt text](images/es-de_ui_theme_support.png "ES-DE Theme Support") _This is a screenshot of the modern-DE theme that is bundled with ES-DE (in addition to the default rbsimple-DE theme)._

 ## Custom event scripts